samikhuska57/my-psych-engine-no-botplay-lag/README.md

 ## Options menu:
 * You can change Note colors, Delay and Combo Offset, Controls and Preferences there.
  * On Preferences you can toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.
+ * Optimization u can change a optimization to get better performance and less botplay lag, Rendering settings u can record a video (no sound)

 ## Other gameplay features:
 * When the enemy hits a note, their strum note also glows.